Why this SAFE ingredient should never be in your cosmetics.

 Just thought I would let you into my world of formulating…

-I am currently working on a formulation for a Face/Body/Hand wash.
+I am currently working on a formulation for a gentle Face Wash.
 So, one of our philosophies at Truth is Honesty – pure, cruelty free, natural, as organic as possible and not harmful to humans or the environment.

 What I want to achieve in making this product is a beautiful, high quality facial wash that is suitable to use all over the body and for your hands too.
 Part of my journey is research…lots and lots or research!
 Surprisingly what I have found is a lot of NATURAL and ORGANIC cosmetic products and face and body washes contain PEGs.
 Now, PEGs in themselves have been deemed to be relatively safe, which is why I’m guessing a lot of natural skincare ranges include it as an ingredient.
 BUT I had to dig deeper...

 “Overall, it is concluded, that the PEGs covered in this review are safe for use in cosmetics under the present conditions of intended use… Taking into account all the information available, it can be assumed that these compounds as presently used in cosmetic preparations will not present a risk for human health.”
 Source: “Safety assessment on polyethylene glycols (PEGs) and their derivatives as used in cosmetic products,” Toxicology and Preclinical Affairs, 2005.